jameson-m-jolley/Gorebrum/README.md

 # Gosor

-Gosor is an AI framework that focuses on a highly concurrent approach with go routines.
-We also believe in being able to export and import your model and use them elsewhere.
+Gosor is an AI framework written in the go programming language, which focuses on a highly concurrent and flexible approach with go routines and exportable AI models

 # project status: